Spyderisk/system-modeller/README.md

 This README relates to the [system-modeller source tree](https://github.com/Spyderisk/system-modeller), which provides both a web service and a web-based user interface.
-If you only wish to install and run Spyderisk and its web GUI, see instead the [Spyderisk deployment tree](https://github.com/Spyderisk/system-modeller-deployment).
+If you only wish to install and run Spyderisk and its web GUI, see instead the [Spyderisk Deployment Project](https://github.com/Spyderisk/system-modeller-deployment).
 Spyderisk will only build and run on Linux, however, it can be deployed to non-Linux systems using Docker containers.
 Docker is used to provide a consistent build and test environment for developers and for the continuous integration (CI) system.